anshulkr04/gemShell/README.md

 # gemSHELL
-gemSHELL is a terminal-based interface for interacting with Google's Gemini 2.0 AI model directly from your command line.
+gemShell is a terminal-based interface for interacting with Google's Gemini 2.0 AI model directly from your command line.

 ## Installation